Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     records in a location that the user has a Drupal permission to collate for (e.g. an LRC).

+.. _elasticsearch-report-helper-recordDetails:

+ElasticsearchReportHelper::recordDetails
+""""""""""""""""""""""""""""""""""""""""

+A tabbed panel showing key details of the record.
+Includes a tab for record field values, one for comments logged against the record and one to show the recorder's level of experience for this and similar taxa.

+Options available are:

+**showSelectedRow**

+ID of the grid whose selected row should be shown.
+Required.

+**explorePath**

+Path to an Explore all records page that can be used to show filtered records, e.g. the records underlying the data on the experience tab.
+Optional.

+**locationTypes**

+The record details pane will show all indexed location types unless you provide an array of the type names that you would like included, e.g. ["Country","Vice County"].
+Optional.

+**allowRedetermination**

+If true then provides tools for changing the detemination of the viewed record.
+Optional, default false.

+**readAuth**

+Read authorisation tokens.
+Not required when used via the prebuilt form.

+.. _elasticsearch-report-helper-standardParams:

+ElasticsearchReportHelper::standardParams
+"""""""""""""""""""""""""""""""""""""""""

+A toolbar allowing the building of filters to be applied to the page's report data.

+Options available are:

+**allowSave**

+Set to false to disable saving of filters.

+**sharing**

+Which sharing mode to save and load filters for.
+Set to reporting, verification, data_flow, editing, moderation or peer_review.
+Default reporting.

+Other options are described in the PHP documentation for the `client_helpers/prebuilt_forms/includes/reports.php` `report_filter_panel()` method.

 .. _elasticsearch-report-helper-templatedOutput:

 ElasticsearchReportHelper::templatedOutput